 The Oracle Problem

 Solutions to the oracle problem center around ways to both validate the data being queried and also place this data on chain in both an available and non-centralized manner.
-Solutions to these problems include consensus based truth, schelling point oracles (e.g. prediction markets), staked reporters (skin-in-the-game), trusted execution environoments (TEEs), and many combinations of the various game theoretic crypto-economic security measures.
+The solutions come in two forms.
+One is to make your centralized oracles better and the second is to make your oracles decentralized.

 In certain cases, a centralized oracle may be the best solution.

 For example, for a proprietary dataset which is posted directly by the owner with a widely accepted signature.
 An example might be a centralized exchange’s daily settlement value posted to the exchange’s website and certified by the exchange’s private key.
 In such a case, no new risks are incurred by using this oracle above what was already incurred by using the centralized price feed in general.